Lower Trail

 The Lower Trail (/'laʊ.ər/, rhymes with "flower") is a 16.5 mi rail trail that follows the Juniata River in West-Central Pennsylvania from Flowing Springs in Blair County to Alfarata in Huntingdon County.
-The Lower Trail is owned and maintained by Rails to Trails of Central Pennsylvania, a 501c3 organization.
+The Lower Trail is owned and maintained by Rails to Trails of Central Pennsylvania, a 501(c)(3) organization.
 The trail follows the path of the former Pennsylvania Railroad Petersburg Branch along the Frankstown Branch of the Juniata River.
-It is open free of charge to the public, though donations are accepted at all trail heads.
+It is open free of charge to the public, though donations are accepted at all trailheads.
 The portion of the Lower Trail from Alfarata to Williamsburg is part of the Pennsylvania Mid State Trail and Great Eastern Trail.
 In 2009, the trail was designated as a National Recreation Trail by the United States Department of the Interior.

 Development

 Historical significance

 Much of the trail was the original towpath for the Pennsylvania Canal that operated in the early 1800s and was known as the "continuous waterways" which linked Pittsburgh and Philadelphia.
 By the 1850s, area canals became obsolete due to the rise of the Pennsylvania Railroad and its passage through the Allegheny Mountains via the Horseshoe Curve.
 The Pennsylvania Railroad and other local railroads then developed branch lines along much of the towpaths.